xinshuzou/xinshuzou92.github.io/_pages/about.md

                      Science and Technology.
 - *2018.09~2022.12*, Doctor of Materials Science and Engineering, School of Materials Science and Engineering of Shanghai Jiao Tong University.
-- *2015.09~2018.06*, Master degree in Optical Engineering, Joint educational program with University of Science and Technology of China and China Academy of Engineering Physics.
+- *2015.09~2018.06*, Master degree in Optical Engineering, Joint educational program with China Academy of Engineering Physics and University of Science and
+                     Technology of China .
 - *2011.09~2015.06*, Bachelor Degree in Materials Science and Engineering, Nanjing University of Aeronautics and Astronautics.